RektPunk/colablinter/README.md

 ```

 ## Usage
 The extension must be explicitly loaded in the notebook session before use.
-Once the extension is loaded, `%clautoformat` is triggered automatically.
+Once the extension is loaded, `%clautoformat` is activated by default.

 ```python
 %load_ext colablinter
 ```

-1. Fix and Format cell (`%%cformat`)
+1. Sorts imports and Formats cell (`%%cformat`)

     `%%cformat` corrects code and runs the formatter.
-The cell executes the fixed code.
+The cell executes after cell is formatted.
     ```python
     %%cformat
     import math, sys;